betprophet1/web-exam/README.md

 # Coding Exam

 ### Debounce function
-1. The debounced function should:
+- The debounced function should:
-  a.
-Wait until no calls happen for `delay` ms, then run fn.
+-- Wait until no calls happen for `delay` ms, then run fn.
-  b.
-If called again before `delay` ends, reset the timer.
+-- If called again before `delay` ends, reset the timer.
-2. Must preserve the `this` context and arguments when executing `fn`.
+- Must preserve the `this` context and arguments when executing `fn`.

 ```
 function searchQuery(q) {